emredagli/physics-constants-explorer/README.md

 When I look back now, I was very happy to see that my physics knowledge was still not erased and that I could remember some of them with a short effort.

 To be honest, we talked about the feasibility of this program 20 years ago, in a conversation with my close friend Atilim Cetin.

-In those years, I did not attempt to implement this program, and frankly, if there weren't libraries like the [pint](https://pint.readthedocs.io/en/stable/) quantity library which helps to deal with units parts of the quantities, I might not have enough energy to get into this.
+In those years, there weren't libraries like the [pint](https://pint.readthedocs.io/en/stable/) quantity library which helps to deal with units parts of the quantities.

-I would like to thank all the team who have developed the pint library from here 👏!
+I would like to thank all the team who have developed the pint library 👏!

 I don't know if a similar physical constant explorer program has been already implemented before.
 If it has been done already, I hope this approach gives a new perspective on helping us to understand the mystery of nature with good purposes!